Peteradetula/peteradetula/data/servicesV2/2-conceptualise.md

 feature:
   [
-    'Brainstorming, sketching, and mapping different concepts for layouts, features, and interactions.', 'Producing information architecture diagrams, user flows, and early wireframes that outline how users will navigate and interact with the product.FFF', ]
+    'Brainstorming, sketching, and mapping different concepts for layouts, features, and interactions.', 'Producing information architecture diagrams, user flows, and early wireframes that outline how users will navigate and interact with the product.', ]
 ---